Free Online Analysis of PCAP Files (Linux)

-to find which interface has the Default Gateway configured.
-Take note of the interface's (dev) name. - Run the following command to capture network
+interface has the Default Gateway configured.
+Take note of the interface's (dev) name.sudo tcpdump -vni <interface-name> -s 0 -w <filename.pcap> -c 100000

 If you're using Linux, chances are you already have everything you need to capture network traffic, as most distributions have included these tools since the early '90s.
 Tcpdump is a command-line network traffic capture and analysis tool that was released in 1988.
 It is available for most Unix-like operating systems, such as Linux, macOS, FreeBSD, OpenBSD, Solaris, HP-UX, AIX, and OpenWrt (the router OS).
 Tcpdump uses the libpcap library to capture packets and natively supports the pcap capture format.